Loading…

 Planning tip

-Getting there, About 15 km from Mardan and roughly a 2-hour drive from Islamabad or Peshawar.
+Getting there, About 15 km from Mardan, roughly a two-hour drive from Islamabad and a 1.5-hour drive from Peshawar.
 From the car park a short uphill walk leads to the ruins; the climb rewards with valley views.

 Allow, Two to three hours on site; combine with Mardan or the wider Gandhara circuit.